-5. 1.5 Mile run: This is a measure of aerobic power or VO2 max.
+4. 1.5 Mile Run: This is a measure of aerobic power or VO2 max.
 This is the foundation for almost all physical tasks.
-Example: Use of force incidents or administering CPR.
+Example: Use of force incident or administering one man CPR.

-The applicant must complete the 1.5 mile course in or under 15 minutes, 54 seconds.
-On a standard 440 yard track six laps must be completed.
+The applicant must complete the 1.5 mile course in or under the required time.
+On a standard 440 yard track, six laps must be completed.
 The applicant may not leave the running surface prior to successfully completing the course.